Delete negative online reviews in Germany

 In order to exclude untrue or insulting and thus bad reviews, and to guarantee a high standard for their users, Internet portals have developed procedures and set up corresponding guidelines.
 There are commonalities between the individual portals.

-As a law firm specialising in reputation law, we support our clients in removing these reviews.
+As a law firm we support our clients in removing these reviews.

 Submitting negative reviews on Internet portals